-ALL patients will be given the right to a same day assessment if clinically indicated.
+All patients will be given the right to a same day assessment if clinically indicated.

-ALL patients being referred to hospital will be given the right to choose their hospital.
+All patients being referred to hospital will be given the right to choose their hospital.

 NHS resources are precious and it is in everyone’s interest to use them in a responsible manner.
 Please:

 - Please keep your phone call brief and avoid calling during peak morning time for non-urgent matters

 - Only use the emergency service in a genuine emergency

 - Treat all the members of the team with respect and courtesy at all times.

 - Reduce delays by remembering appointments are for one person only.

 - Keep your appointment and always let us know if you wish to cancel or change.

 - Notice helps, but even knowing at the last minute can help us fit someone else in.